-Sheri Pippin has 13 years of experience with the FAA Flight Standards Service.
-As an aviation safety inspector in the Air Transportation Division Training and Simulation Group, she supports multiple FAA rulemaking and safety initiatives related to air carrier pilot training and qualification.
-Prior to the FAA, she served as a pilot in US air carrier operations for nine years on the Embraer 170 and the De Havilland Dash 8.
+Sheri Pippin has 14 years of experience with the FAA Flight Standards Service.
+As an aviation safety inspector in the Air Transportation Division Training and Simulation Group she supports multiple FAA rulemaking and safety initiatives related to air carrier pilot training and qualification.
+Prior to the FAA, she served as a pilot in U.S. air carrier operations for 9 years on the Embraer 170 regional jet and the De Havilland Dash 8 turboprop.
 Sheri holds a Bachelor of Science degree from Purdue University, where she majored in aviation technology/airline pilot.
 Sheri has given multiple presentations about this rulemaking project throughout the project’s lifecycle.

 Pilot Professional Development Rulemaking